The Road to the Sacred Valley: A Personal Tale of Peru’s Past and Present

 By 1996, Peru was on the path to recovery.
 That year, I made a bold decision.
 I purchased farmland in the Sacred Valley of the Incas, nestled between Cusco and Machu Picchu.
 With no clear plan, but a deep love for the land, I started building a home, stables, and acquiring Peruvian horses to explore the surrounding mountains.
 Travel on horseback soon became my passion, and before long, I founded an equestrian travel company.

 The early years were tough.
 Tourism in Peru was still in its infancy, but word spread about our horseback rides.
-Soon, our trips were featured by the South American Explorers Club and specialised equestrian agencies.
+Soon, our trips were featured by the South American Explorers Club and specialised equestrian travel agencies.
 Horse magazines and travel guidebooks began writing about our experiences, and National Geographic even named our Sacred Valley ride one of the "Top 10 Horseback Rides in the World."

 Peru is a land of remarkable diversity, home to 11 eco-regions and 84 of the 117 life zones found across the globe.
 Its vast landscapes are shaped by dramatic geographical features, from the towering Andes and lush Amazon rainforest to the arid coastal plains.
 The country can be divided into three main regions based on altitude: the Coast (Costa), the Mountains (Sierra), and the Jungle (Selva).